eidan66/eidan66/README.md

 # Idan Levian - Front End Developer !
 Hey, welcome to my Github page !
-I'm Junior Front-End Developer who loves what he does, and not afraid of server-side tasks!
+I'm Front-End Developer who loves what he does, and not afraid of server-side tasks!

-Today, after hard work, i'm Frontend developer at Rewire 🥂
+Today, after hard work, i'm Frontend developer at Remitly 🥂

 ## About me!
-I live in Israel (Azor), 27 year's old.
+I live in Israel (Azor), 28 year's old.
 I have a bachelor's degree in information systems management from Tel Aviv-Yafo Academy, and focuses mainly with web development.

 ## Open-source